Iona Abbey Capital Appeal news

 Photo from Regula Rudolf ©

-Member Elisabeth C. Miescher helped host young folk during the 40th Taizé European Meeting of Young Adults in Basel, Switzerland, which took place from 28 December 2017 to 1st January 2018 …
+Member Elisabeth C. Miescher helped host young folk during the 40th Taizé European Meeting of Young Adults in Basel, which took place from 28 December 2017 to 1st January 2018 …

 Nearly 20,000 young people from 45 countries arrived in Basel on 28th December.

-And all over the town you could meet many groups of young people, enjoying making friends from elsewhere.
+All over the town you could meet many groups of young people, enjoying making friends from elsewhere.

 In the town of Riehen where I live, we had 500 guests.
 For some hosts and guests the language problem was very difficult – but it also had a Pentecostal effect.
 In my house we used English with translation for one Italian and sometimes translation into Ukrainian.